We hand over to Kate, to demystify CX (AKA cyclocross) and why you should try it…

 - Whether by fault or design, you are guaranteed to need to unclip and try to make progress on 2 feet.
 Most courses involve at least one set of barriers that are bunny-hoppable by only the talented few who grew up mountain biking.
 Not to mention steep ascents, sandpits, off-camber greasy grass and steps…

 5. Food WILL be consumed

-- Whether you’ve a sweet or savoury tooth, there will be plenty on offer.
-Homemade cake, bacon butties, calzone and of course Belgian frites 😊 If you’re watching your waistline, make race day your treat/cheat day and reward yourself for a hard effort.
+- Whether you have a sweet or savoury tooth, there will be plenty on offer.
+Homemade cake, bacon butties, calzone, and of course Belgian frites 😊 If you’re watching your waistline, make race day your treat/cheat day and reward yourself for a hard effort.
 It’s the law.